melhoos/reactVRCourse/README.md

 Now go back to your terminal / console application and write ```npm start```.
 Ooops!
 Remember du ```cd``` into the Basic folder, if you have not done so yet!
 (Psst. ```cd``` stand for change directory and is the same as opening the folder in the finder app or directory on you mac/computer).
 When the terminal / console is done building your reactVR project go ahead and open http://localhost:8081/vr/.
 By the way, loading the page can take some time, expesially the first time you are doing it.

+Open up the **Basics/index.vr.js** file, and as you see there are three compoenets inside the Basics React Component.
+View, Pano and Text.
+- ```<View>```: You only need one View component for an ReactVR project.
+This component determinates the view, and you define whatever you want to include inside your view by putting it inside this component.
+- ```<Pano>```: Pano is short for panorama.
+In this component you can select the background image.
+We have added some more pano pictures for you in the folder **Basics/static_assets/**.
+Go ahead and try to change the pano image to something else in this folder!
+- ```<Text>```: This is one of the most simpliest components that is included in react-vr.
+The text component will simply add a text to your view.
+There are many other components supported by the react-vr package.
+For example: Box, Circle, Sylinder and even Image and Video!
+We will come back to what all the props inside the compoents means later in this course.